 - Appreciate your partner: Do not take your partner for granted—express your appreciation and gratitude for their contribution in your life.
 Value the simple things they do for you.
 For instance, tell them how a cup of coffee they make for you in the morning kick-starts your day.

 - Arguments don’t mean an unhappy marriage: Arguments do not necessarily mean you are in an unhappy marriage.
 As two individuals who have different personalities, a difference of opinion is bound to occur.
 Try to sort out the issues amicably, and ensure both of you have an equal say in any matter.

 - Accept each other’s strengths and weaknesses: Set realistic expectations for each other.
-If you are good at finances, then take the lead in managing your budget rather than getting annoyed with your partner.
+If you are good at finances, communicate with your partner and get into an agreement.
+Then take the lead in managing your budget rather than getting annoyed with your partner.
 Be accepting and understanding of your partner’s limitations.

 - Laugh together: Couples support each other through thick and thin.
 So, make sure you share a laugh to keep the mood light.
 Sharing inside jokes, watching a comedy movie together, or just exchanging silly texts will keep you both smiling.